nocapro/relaycode-tui/docs/flow.todo.md

 ===

   dashboard screen

   show keystroke for user to view/edit system prompt, config file... so now we need

   file-editor-screen

 ===

-beside debug menu of ctrl+b we want more screen named debug log so user can know the system debug log of what system activities behind is happening, so user has knowledge like why certain clipboard not detected etc
+we already have debug menu of ctrl+b, now we want more screen named debug log so user can know the system debug log of what system activities behind is happening, so user has knowledge like why certain clipboard not detected etc

 ===